jrtechs/NodeJSBlog/blogContent/posts/java/parallel-java-performance-overview.md

 # Comparison

-To neatly test all the different implementations, I wrote a class that times the performance of each method using the same tasks.
+To neatly test all the different implementations, I wrote a class that times each method's performance using the same tasks.
 Initially, this was simply a static method, but I refactored it to be an entire class because I wanted to work with any generic type that I define for my Work object.

 ```java